lh3/lh3.github.com/_posts/2024-04-12-where-did-bwa-come-from.md

 Honestly, I thought it was too good to be real (sorry, Tak-Wah!).
 Tak-Wah mentioned BWT but did not describe the algorithm.
 I was curious about how that works and found his [BWT-SW paper][bwt-sw] published earlier that year.
 I learned the basic of BWT/FM-index from the BWT-SW paper.
-For people who are familiar with the data structure, FM-index only gives exact matches.
+FM-index only gives exact matches.
 I came up with the backtracking idea independently to allow mismatches and gaps.

-I then started to implement BWA in late May 2008.
+I started to implement BWA in late May 2008.
 Realizing efficient BWT construction is challenging, I adapted the BWT-SW implementation which remains in BWA.
 It took me another 2-3 months to get a decent prototype working for single-end reads.
 That version was over ten times faster than MAQ &mdash; Tak-Wah